MAKEUP PRODUCTS (NON-PERMANENT)

 3362

-Contaminants and chemicals linked to cancer can be found in water, food, and a lot of other commonly used items.
-Still, no classification of consumer items is accountable to less government inspection than cosmetics and other personal care products, including Sally Hansen Lacquer Shine For Lips.
-Though most of the chemicals and contaminants in cosmetics and personal care products very likely present little risk, your exposure to a few has been linked to major health concerns, such as cancer.
+Chemicals and contaminants associated with cancer are found in food and a lot of other everyday products.
+Yet, no kind of consumer products is susceptible to less government oversight than cosmetics, including Sally Hansen Lacquer Shine For Lips.
+Though most of the chemicals in cosmetics most likely pose very little risk, being exposed to some has been associated with worrying health problems, such as cancer.